Subtitle Segmentation: How Line Breaks Affect Readability

 What Segmentation Means

 In professional subtitling, subtitle text should break at phrase boundaries.
 A phrase boundary is a natural point where spoken language divides into meaningful units.
+This rule is long established: the European subtitling standards proposed by Karamitroglou (1998) recommend segmenting each line at the highest possible syntactic node, keeping grammatical units together.

 Good segmentation keeps each line as a self-contained chunk that the reader can process in one pass.
 Bad segmentation breaks the text mid-phrase, forcing the reader to hold an incomplete thought across a line break or subtitle change.